Easy Baked Oatmeal

 - Reheating individual portions: set oven or toaster oven to 350ºF and bake for 5-10 minutes.
 You can also reheat in the microwave for 1 minute.
 Once warm, add your toppings and enjoy!

-Yes, baked oatmeal is a healthy breakfast option.
+Yes, it’s a healthy breakfast option.
 There is a great balance of macronutrients – healthy fats from the egg, coconut oil and nuts, fiber from the oats, and lean protein from the egg.

 All of my baked oatmeal recipes are a bit soft, but shouldn’t be too soggy.
 If a recipe calls for mashed bananas, make sure the mashed bananas aren’t overly ripe or that could add extra liquid.
 If yours turns out gooey or soggy, you might need to cook it longer.